rer145/ideal-enigma/README.md

-# PyProTracer
+# ProTracer

-PyProTracer is an application built in Python 3.6.1 to visualize golf shot trajectories.
+ProTracer is an application built in Python 3.6.1 to visualize golf shot trajectories.
 This application was built for submission as Project #1 for DATA 520 at Mercyhurst University in the Fall 2017 term.

 ## ProTracer Examples

 Each television network that broadcasts a PGA Tour event (or other golf tours like the European Tour) has their own version of ProTracer.
 The idea is still the same with each, show the path of a golfer's shot as it's travelling through the air.

 ** Single Shot Example **

 ![alt text](resources/protracer-single.jpg)

 ** Multiple Shot Example **

 ![alt text](resources/protracer-multi.jpg)

 ## Shot Data